27th December 2017

 Raising Confident Children

-Growing a happy and confident child with strong social skills and emotional wellbeing is a topic at the heart of so many of our conversations as parents.
+Growing happy and confident children with strong social skills and emotional wellbeing is a topic at the heart of so many of our conversations as parents.
 A continuing message is that fostering confidence and resilience in our children sets a foundation for successful pathways as they travel through their lives.

 We all want the best possible outcomes for our children but how do we go about raising children to be confident and emotionally resilient?
 The messages at time seem mixed: let your child experience failure so that they learn to cope; support your child and they will tackle more challenge next time.
 It’s confusing, to say the least.
 How do we build up our children, give them emotional tools, but refrain from mollycoddling our tiny loved ones.

 How can we hit that sweet spot between support and self-determination?

 Here are five key ways to encourage confident children and set them up to make positive choices so they implicitly feel good about themselves.

 Encouraging your children in all of their tasks and pursuits instills in them a motivational voice of their own – a way to speak to themselves when the going gets tough.

 This doesn’t simply mean saying things like, “You’re the best!”
 Rather, it means voicing positive affirmations around things like effort and urging them to try again if they miss the mark the first time.
 It’s important to praise the process, not simply the achievement so that children know that the work they put in is just as important.

 Avoid Labels (At Least as Far as Your Child Knows)